holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_documents/syllabus.md

 - Come to class prepared.
 This means you should have completed all of the assignments due for that day’s class.
 - Remain open-minded and sensitive during class discussions.
+- Remain focused on the topic being covered for the day.
+This means **not switching to some other homework or game** unless given explicity permission.
 - Treat the equipment that you use during class with respect.
 Clean up after yourself and leave the room in a better state than you found it.
 - Laptops, Cell Phones, Ipads, and other electronic devices are useful tools but